Sparse Concept Anchoring for Interpretable and Controllable Neural Representations: Interventions

 \paragraph{Model Architecture} The encoder and decoder each had two hidden layers with 10 units.
-Latent space was five-dimensional ($E = 5$), with \concept{red} anchored at $\hat{\vv}_{\text{red}} = (1,0,0,0,0)$, implying $\mathcal{D}_{\text{red}} = \{1\}$.
-To isolate \concept{red} to its target dimension, we applied three regularization terms:

-The anchor term attracts \concept{red}-labeled samples, while the two repulsion terms push all samples away from the \concept{red} dimension and the \concept{anti-red} direction, respectively.
-The relative strengths of these terms varied according to a tuned schedule: early training emphasized repulsion to clear the target dimension, then shifted to anchor attraction to populate it with \concept{red} (see~\cref{sec:hyperparameter_schedules}).
+Latent space was five-dimensional ($E = 5$), with \concept{red} anchored at $\hat{\vv}_{\text{red}} = (1,0,0,0,0)$.
+To isolate \concept{red}, we applied anchor attraction plus two repulsion terms pushing all samples away from the \concept{red} dimension and direction.
+Early training emphasized repulsion to clear the target dimension, then shifted to anchor attraction (see~\cref{sec:hyperparameter_schedules}).
+All 60 training runs induced the target geometry, though with greater variability than the anchored architecture.

-Following the selection protocol described in~\cref{sec:experimental_setup}, we measured intervention selectivity as $R^2$ between reconstruction error and cubed color similarity to \concept{red}.
-Pareto frontier analysis over 60 training runs identified 22 non-dominated models; we selected the model with highest selectivity ($R^2 = 0.98$).
-Weight ablation selectivity varied more widely with random seed than suppression ($R^2 = 0.86 \pm 0.15$ vs. $0.95 \pm 0.02$); full selection details and distributions appear in~\cref{sec:color_similarity,sec:additional_results}.
+Ablation selectivity also varied more than suppression ($R^2 = 0.86 \pm 0.15$; \cref{fig:ablation-boxplots}); see~\cref{sec:color_similarity,sec:additional_results}.
+Pareto frontier analysis identified 22 non-dominated models, from which we selected the one with highest intervention selectivity.

-\paragraph{Results} Weight ablation achieves complete elimination of \concept{red} while preserving orthogonal colors (\cref{fig:deletion-results,tab:hard-intervention-results}).
+\paragraph{Results} Weight ablation achieves complete elimination of \concept{red} while preserving orthogonal colors (\cref{fig:deletion-results,tab:intervention-results}).
 Reconstruction error for \concept{red} increases from 0.000 to 0.343, approaching the theoretical bound of $0.\overline{3}$ for random on-manifold directions.
 Orthogonal and opposing colors---including \concept{cyan}, which opposes \concept{red} in both RGB and HSV spaces---show no measurable degradation.
 Error exhibits a strong cubic relationship with color similarity to \concept{red} ($R^2 = 0.98$), confirming selective concept removal (see~\cref{sec:color_similarity}).